Justices signal they'll OK new abortion limits, may toss Roe

 Associated Press

-WASHINGTON (AP) — The Supreme Court’s conservative majority on Wednesday signaled it would uphold Mississippi’s 15-week ban on abortion and may go much further to overturn the nationwide right to abortion that has existed for nearly 50 years.
+WASHINGTON (AP) — In the biggest challenge to abortion rights in decades, the Supreme Court’s conservative majority on Wednesday signaled they would allow states to ban abortion much earlier in pregnancy and may even overturn the nationwide right that has existed for nearly 50 years.

-Justice Brett Kavanaugh, a Trump appointee, asked a series of questions about whether the court would be better off withdrawing from the abortion debate and letting states decide.
+Justice Brett Kavanaugh, a Trump appointee, asked whether the court would be better off withdrawing completely from the abortion issue and letting states decide.

-“Why should the court be the arbiter?”
+“Why should this court be the arbiter rather than Congress, the state legislatures, state supreme courts, the people being able to resolve this?”
 Kavanaugh asked.
-“There’ll be different access in Mississippi and New York, Alabama and California,.”
+“And there will be different answers in Mississippi and New York, different answers in Alabama than California.”

 Abortion would soon become illegal or severely restricted in roughly half the states if Roe and Casey are overturned, according to the Guttmacher Institute, a research organization that supports abortion rights.
-Legislatures in many Republican-led states are poised for action depending on the Supreme Court’s next decision.
+Legislatures in many Republican-led states are poised for action depending on the Supreme Court’s ruling.
+On Wednesday the U.S. Court of Appeals for the Sixth Circuit vacated previous rulings that had blocked a Tennessee law that included banning abortions once a fetal heartbeat is detected — about six weeks — and ordered a rehearing by the full court.

+People of color and lesser means would be disproportionately affected, supporters of abortion rights say.

 “Will this institution survive the stench that this creates in the public perception that the Constitution and its reading are just political acts?”
 Justice Sonia Sotomayor asked.

-“That may be what they’re asking for, but the thing at issue before us today is 15 weeks,” Roberts said, alluding to Mississippi’s call to overturn the broader cases.
+“That may be what they’re asking for, but the thing at issue before us today is 15 weeks,” Roberts said, alluding to Mississippi’s call to overturn the broader cases in addition to upholding its own law.

-Even upholding the 15-week ban would mean rejecting the decades-old viability line.
-Abortion rights supporters say that would still effectively overturn Roe and leave no principled line for when abortions might be banned.

-The case came to a court with a 6-3 conservative majority that has been transformed by the justices named by Trump, who had pledged to appoint justices who oppose abortion rights.

 More than 90% of abortions are performed in the first 13 weeks of pregnancy, well before viability, according to the federal Centers for Disease Control and Prevention.